 What the British Library does - collecting, preserving and sharing knowledge from around the world - inspires people to make scientific discoveries, launch amazing inventions or create stunning artworks.
 In this department you'll ensure that our vast knowledge and expertise and our unrivalled collections continue to inspire even more people.

-What kind of roles are in Strategic Marketing and Communications?
+What kind of roles are in Audiences?

 Press Office Assistant